elevenyellow/blockchain-networks/README.md

 ### find({ symbol, name }) : array

-Returns all the info of each network that is used internally
+Returns all the info of each network that is used internally.
+Is used internally by all the functions that have the arguments `name` and `symbol`.

 ```js
 import { find } from '@elevenyellow.com/blockchain-networks'